ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 Publishing open access means your paper is freely accessible, but there are several routes with differing degrees of openness.
 Below is a summary of the main publishing models, ordered from most to least aligned with open science principles:

-* **Diamond Open Access:** Journals and platforms are free for both authors and readers, removing financial barriers to access and publication, often supported by institutions or non-profits.
+* **Diamond Open Access:** Articles are published fully open with no fees for authors or readers, funded by institutions or public organisations.
-* **Gold Open Access:** Articles are published in open access journals or monographs, typically for a fee, Article Processing Charge (APC), and made immediately available.
+* **Gold Open Access:** Articles are published open immediately, with a reuse licence, usually funded by the author or organisation through a publication fee.
-* **Green Open Access:** Authors deposit a version of their work in a repository, making it freely accessible, often after an embargo period (delayed access before your work can be openly published).
+* **Green Open Access:** Authors deposit a version of their work in a repository, making it freely accessible, often after an embargo period (a waiting time set by the publisher or journal before the article can be shared openly).
-* **Hybrid Open Access:** Subscription-based journals offering an option for authors to pay an APC to make individual articles open access.
+* **Hybrid Open Access:** Subscription-based journals offering an option for authors to pay an article processing charge (APC) to make individual articles open access.

-* **Bronze Open Access:** Articles are freely available but lack an open licence, limiting reuse rights.
-* **Preprint:** A manuscript shared publicly before peer review, typically in repositories like [arXiv](https://arxiv.org/) or [bioRxiv](https://www.biorxiv.org/).
+In addition to your peer-reviewed final publication, you can also share a preprint, which is a version of your manuscript made publicly available before peer review, typically in repositories like [arXiv](https://arxiv.org/) or [bioRxiv](https://www.biorxiv.org/).
-* **Postprint (Author Accepted Manuscript, AAM):** The peer-reviewed version before publisher formatting, often deposited in repositories under Green OA.

 >***To evaluate open access journals, use policy evaluation tools such as the [DOAJ](https://doaj.org/), [Journal Checker](https://journalcheckertool.org/), or the [Open Policy Finder](https://openpolicyfinder.jisc.ac.uk/).